paltalabs/instance-persistent-dos-soroban/README.md

 65536 / 1636 = 40,05kb...
 Yes!

+**Costs simulations:** From [costs-instance-vector-light.md](costs-instance-vector-light.md) we can see that both the cost of writing and reading the contract.
+**Most important:** Every push to any of the vectors increases the value of reading a "non related function" (get_lorem_ipsum) in 46 stroops!

 # Situation 2: Instance, vector, heavy
 This contract stores information in a **vector** that increases in using **instance** type of storage.
 But the contract is **very light**.